hleveillegauvin/weather/README.md

 If the terminal replies with a line such as `/usr/local/bin/brew`, brew is installed and you are good to go.
 Otherwise, visit https://brew.sh/ for instructions.

 Weather was written in Bash 4.
-To update to Bash
+To update to Bash 4:

+    brew install bash

+Once this is done, restart your terminal.

 Weather uses the public-domain command-line tool Locateme find your location (latitude, longitude, etc) using Apple's geolocation services.
 Once brew is installed, type the following command in a terminal to install locateme: